UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 developers on a shared project.
 Branching in Git provides the means for multiple people in a way that allows them to work concurrently and bring their work together in a controlled, transparent way.
-If you're using GitHub to host your remote repository, then Pull Requests provide a way to communicate to others about your changes.
+If you're using GitHub to host your remote repository, then pull requests provide a way to communicate to others about your changes.

 The key thing to remember when collaborating with Git is that, while there may